[Updated March 19, 2023]

 4. Family Fun on the Farm at Hillcrest Orchards

 Now in its 75th year of operation, this family-owned farm is run by Janice and Lynn Hale along with their daughter, Kristin, and grandson Jackson.

 Widely considered one of the best u-pick apple orchards in Georgia, Hillcrest Orchards also offers an array of other fun, family-friendly activities, from corn mazes, cow milking, and a petting farm to pig races and wagon rides.

-Their apple season begins September 1, with a u-pick orchard that includes Rome Beauty, Golden Delicious, Mutsu, Granny Smith, Goldrush, Arkansas Black, and Yates apples.
+Their apple picking season begins September 1, with a u-pick orchard that includes Rome Beauty, Golden Delicious, Mutsu, Granny Smith, Goldrush, Arkansas Black, and Yates apples.

 The Hillcrest market also offers other types of apples (including Pink Lady, Fuji, Cameo, and Jonagold), as well as honey, jams, jellies, and delicious fresh-baked apple pies, cider doughnuts, and apple fritters.

 Pre-registered tours of the farm also are available on Wednesdays, Thursdays, and Fridays.